A Rush and a Push and the Land Is Ours: Reception

 "A Rush and a Push and the Land Is Ours" has seen positive critical reception since its release.
 Consequence of Sound praised the song's "Vintage, Grade-A, insulting lyrics," while The Vinyl District noted the song's "lovely melody and lots of neat percussion."

 PopMatters named the song as the band's ninth best, noting, "the Smiths sound actually menacing" on the song.
 Rolling Stone ranked the song as the Smiths' 36th best song, while Consequence of Sound named it as the band's 53rd best track.

-Comedian Stephen Merchant praised the song, stating that the song "has this electrifying opening; it sort of eases in slowly with this fade and then the guitars (sic) come crashing in.
+Comedian Stephen Merchant praised the song, stating that the song "has this electrifying opening; it sort of eases in slowly with this fade and then the guitars [sic] come crashing in.
 That had the same impact on me as the opening chord to 'A Hard Day's Night.'
 It just gets into your bones immediately.
 You hear it and you think, 'This is so incredible.
 Why have I been deprived of this for so long?

 Cover versions

 American progressive metal band Coheed and Cambria covered the song in 2010, as part of The A.V.
-Clubs Undercover series, where bands covered songs off of a list of 25 selected by The AV Club.
+Clubs A.V.
+Undercover web series, where bands covered songs off of a list of 25 selected by The AV Club.
 Lead singer Claudio Sanchez reportedly did not know the song well before covering it.
 Consequence of Sound described their version as "a song that is of equal ferocity as any from their own catalog and an eerily joyous ode to the legendary UK outfit."

+American Punk Rock band Broadway Calls covered the song in their self titled debut album in 2007.